simplex-chat/simplex-chat/blog/README.md

 - reduced battery usage
 - SMP server monitoring: status bot and page

-Also, we added Chinese and Spanish interface languages, thanks to the users' community and Weblate!

 Also, we added Chinese and Spanish language interface, thanks to our users and Weblate!

 Mar 1, 2023 [SimpleX File Transfer Protocol](./20230301-simplex-file-transfer-protocol.md)